Balboa Park: Historic Highlights and Secret Spots

 Inclusions: Local English-speaking guide, one beverage at a park coffee cart

 Exclusions: Food and drinks beyond what is included, souvenirs and personal shopping, tips/gratuities for your guide.
-Entrance to the museums are not offered with this tour, but your guide will provide suggestions along the way for you to come back and visit during your own time.

 - Duration: 2 hours

 - Meeting point: Next to Founder’s Plaza statues between 6th Ave and Balboa Drive on Laurel Street at the west entrance of Balboa Park.
 They are located in Sefton Plaza and are directly across the street from the Lawn Bowling Club.

 - Starting time: 10.00 AM

 - Ending point: Plaza de Panama in Balboa Park.

 Balboa Park is home to gorgeous gardens, lovely walking paths, and plenty of cultural gems, from theaters to museums featuring the arts, the sciences, and more.
 You get a full overview of the park and its rich history on this San Diego walking tour that explores how the park has become a symbol of the city.